 The Great Outdoors

 There are plenty of opportunities for families to explore the natural wonders of the truly diverse region.
 The Waitomo Caves are a must-do activity; a million years in the making, they are like nowhere else on earth.
 Weird and wonderful stalactites and stalagmites decorate the caves interior and gentle boat rides will take you under magnificent skies of glowworms.
 Families will also enjoy the Troll Cave Waitomo, a cave tour designed specifically with children in mind, and great for all ages.
 Above ground you will find great walking trails such at the Marokopa Falls and Mangapohue Natural Bridge, along with farm parks, farm shows and great dining options.

 North Waikato is the home of motor sport action with Hampton Downs offering both track experiences and go karting.
 Also in North Waikato is the Bush Tramway Club where you can take a ride back in time aboard the Nostalgic Steam Train on the first Sunday of every month.

 For active family fun, there are numerous walks and parks to experience as much of the great outdoors as you want and plenty of wide open spaces in the region where families can simply enjoy being together.
 Hire bikes and wind through amazing native bush and open farmland on the Waikato River Trail.
-Hamilton Gardens and the Hamilton Lake are idyllic spots to enjoy a picnic and the playgrounds will keep children entertained for hours.
-Not to mention many more great playground, for a full list of playgrounds click here.
+Hamilton Gardens and the Hamilton Lake are idyllic spots to enjoy a picnic.
+There are many great playgrounds across the region to keep the kids entertained for hours, for a full list of playgrounds click here.

 Visit one of the many great walking tracks throughout the region such as those found on Sanctuary Mountain Maungatautari which are suitable for all levels and also provide native wildlife encounters, or the spectacular Bridal Veil Falls near Raglan for stunning views - sure to burn off any extra energy.